Security Considerations for WebViews

 6.1.
 Protection

-If users have a realistic expectation of safety, they can make informed decisions between Web-based technologies and other technologies.
-For example, users may choose to use a web-based food ordering page, rather than installing an app, since installing a native app is riskier than visiting a web page.
+Following Web Platform Design Principles § 1.2 It should be safe to visit a web page users may choose to use a web-based food ordering page, rather than installing an app, since installing a native app is riskier than visiting a web page.
+An app using WebViews now combines the risk of web applications with native applications and may introduce additional risk.

 6.1.1.
 Host control over content (integrity)